 The workshop has three main components:

-• Examining, discussing and understanding the subjects raised
+• Examining, discussing and understanding legislative drafting objectives and techniques

 • Undertaking an intensive series of classroom exercises designed to enable you to understand the most important elements of, and different types of, modern legislation

-• Considering, in the light of drafts produced, and of shared experience, the most practical way in which effective legislative rules may be produced
+• Considering, in the light of drafts produced, and of shared experience, the most practical ways in which effective legislative rules may be produced.

 You will be invited to give an informal presentation on your own procedures and to identify any particularly pressing problems relating to the drafting of legislation in your home country.